Taylor Swift’s ‘Look What You Made Me Do’ Breaks YouTube Record After T-Swift’s Hiatus

 Some say it could be Kanye West, Katy Perry, or even Kim Kardashian.
 While people are still busy dissecting the lyrics of the song, Taylor Swift easily broke a YouTube record for having the most views within 24 hours of its debut than any other lyric video in YouTube history.

 Taylor Swift’s plan of keeping a low profile before her comeback turned out to be a huge success as both fans and critics became even more curious than they already were before.
-So when the “Wildest Dream” singer teased her return to the music scene in her social media, it quickly became a highly-anticipated moment.
+So when the “Wildest Dream” singer teased her return to the music scene on her social media, it quickly became a highly-anticipated moment.

 When “Look What You Made Me Do” was finally launched on YouTube, the catchy and intriguing track was watched more than 19 million times in 24 hours after its release on Friday, Aug.
 25.